ForksTwo/ForksTwo/README.md

 </p>

 #### Outside the bakery (and inside too)
-I mostly sit outside of the bakery and in most cases you can see me in or somewhere surrounding the bush in this area.
+I mostly sit outside of the bakery and in most cases you can see me in or somewhere surrounding the bush in this area.<br>
+IF there is no bush and an event is going on we're also most likely where the bush was

 We're there when we're trying to give out a 'be careful what you say' look and be the most feared players... like im expecting someone one day to be like 'DONT SAY ANYTHING NEXT TO THE BUSH THEYRE GONNA COPY AND PASTE YOUR CHAT AND KEEP IT AND TORTURE YOU EVERYTIME YOURE HERE' or smething